Getting Disability Benefits for Bipolar Disorder

 You can get disability for bipolar if you have symptoms of mania, such as hyperactivity and distractibility, that affect your functional abilities.

 Bipolar disorder—sometimes referred to as manic depression—is a mental illness that causes extreme ups and downs in a person's mood, energy, and ability to function.
-Bipolar disorder is usually further classified into several subtypes, like bipolar I and bipolar II, but all are characterized by alternating episodes of mania (a state of elevated mood and hyperactivity) and depression (overwhelming sadness and fatigue).
+Bipolar disorder can be classified into several types (such as bipolar I, bipolar II, and cyclothymia) depending on the frequency, intensity, and duration of symptoms.

-Is Bipolar a Disability?
+Is Bipolar Disorder a Disability?

-• unnaturally fast, frenzied speech ("pressured speech")
+• speaking in an unnaturally fast, frenzied manner ("pressured speech")

 • quickly changing ideas and thought patterns ("flight of ideas")

-• inflated self-esteem (usually with false beliefs)
+• inflated self-esteem, usually with false beliefs

 • decreased need for sleep